 As the emerging markets move up the economic value chain and begin to set an innovation agenda, growth has slowed.
 However, the growth they’ve garnered has been a result of access to the global economy combined with investments and internal reforms.
 The slow down is traceable to commodities price declines, slow growth in advanced countries as a group, China’s slowdown, volatility in capital markets and specifically capital outflows.
 Too much debt in some cases is also an issue, and self-inflicted problems, for example, Brazil.

 EMV: How can emerging markets innovate and grow their economies?

-SP: This largely depends on the economy in question.
-Early stage, developing countries typically innovate by adapting technology from middle or high income countries.
-Middle and high income countries can and do innovate by investing heavily in people and upstream research, allowing competition and removing obstacles to creating, financing and building businesses.
-Generally innovation should increase as incomes and wealth rises, but there is a wide variation across countries and this rarely is a smooth transition.
+This largely depends on the economy in question.
+Early-stage, developing countries typically innovate by adapting technology from middle or high-income countries.
+Middle and high-income countries can and do innovate by investing heavily in people and upstream research, allowing competition and removing obstacles to creating, financing and building businesses.
+Generally, innovation should increase as incomes and wealth rise, but there is a wide variation across countries and this rarely is a smooth transition.
 Financing is important, but many economies have bank dominated financial sectors that don’t optimize financing innovation.
-Over regulation is also a common problem.
+Over-regulation is also a common problem.

 In China, there is a concern that their economy is hyper-managed.
 Boosting investment via financing new growth comes at a cost of an alarming increase in its debt burden.

 EMV: How can new enterprise and innovative management help emerging markets on the global stage?